 In A Nutshell

-Diagnosed with Stage IV cancer at age 35, divinity professor Kate Bowler is reexamining her perspective on the "prosperity gospel" -- the belief that good things happen to good people.
+Diagnosed with Stage IV cancer at age 35, Duke Divinity professor Kate Bowler is reexamining her perspective on the "prosperity gospel" -- the belief that good things happen to good people.

 Everything Happens for a Reason (and Other Lies I've Loved).
+Random House.
 2018.

 Blessed: A History of the American Prosperity Gospel.
+Oxford.
 2013.

 “What to Say When You Meet the Angel of Death at a Party.”
 The New York Times.
 2018.